KrOxYs/dashboard-client/README.md

 ## Getting Started

-Follow these steps to clone the repository and start the development server:
+Follow these steps to clone the repository and start the development server: (wait until the server is running)

 - `git clone repo`
 - `npm install`